operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 For validation, we can enforce that the size of the cluster follows a rule that is difficult or impossible to describe with OpenAPI, for example, that the size of the cluster always remain an odd number.

-In order to perform this validation, we can simply add below `validateOdd` function that will perform this check.
+In order to perform this validation, we can simply add the `validateOdd` function shown below to  perform the check.

 ```sh
 func validateOdd(n int32) error {